-- 3 cups packed fresh baby spinach
+- 3 cups fresh baby spinach packed tightly

-In a 9 x 13-inch pan, combine the wine, soy sauce, dried herbs, garlic, ketchup, 1 tablespoon of the olive oil.
+- In a 9x13" pan, combine the wine, soy sauce, dried herbs, garlic, ketchup, and 1 tablespoon of the olive oil.
 Season with salt and pepper, to taste.

 - Cut the bread in half horizontally, removing some of the insides to create more room for the filling.
 Brush the cut sides with 2 to 3 tablespoons olive oil.

-To prepare the sandwiches, spread the cut sides of the bread with pesto.
+- To prepare the sandwiches, spread the cut sides of the bread with pesto.
 Layer the vegetables evenly over the sandwich starting with the mushrooms, then the zucchini, bell peppers, and onion.
 Layer with the fresh spinach, then add the top of the loaf.